Casius333/luckypunt-casino/docs/PHASE_3_GAMING_SYSTEM.md

   -d '{"type":"balance","userId":"your-user-id"}'
 ```

-### Play Coin Toss
+### Test Gaming System
-The coin toss game now uses the generic system and will:
+The test endpoints allow you to validate the system and will:
-- Process bets through the transaction system
+- Process test transactions through the transaction system
 - Update wagering progress if you have an active promotion
 - Handle fund segregation properly
 - Complete promotions automatically when requirements are met